senx/discovery-widgets/README.md

 | macro | `<% macro %>` | | A macro executed when the tile loads in the display.
 See Execution Result below. |
 | options | `Option` | | Options (see above) concerning this tile |

-### Execution result
+### Execution result (DataModel)

-You could either return a single value ( GTS, number or string depending on the chart type), or a complex data structure:
+You could either return a single value ( GTS, number or string depending on the chart type), or a complex data
+structure:

 | Name | Type | Description |
 |------|------|-------------|